The Biggest Bundle of Them All: Plot

 An Italian gangster, Cesare Celli, formerly active in Chicago but now retired in his homeland of Italy, is kidnapped by Harry Price and his gang.
 Much to everyone's disappointment, none of Cesare's friends or associates is willing to pay a ransom to get him back.

 His professional pride offended by this development, Cesare offers to assist Harry and girlfriend Juliana in pulling off a daring heist that could net them $5 million.
 Cesare even brings in criminal mastermind Professor Samuels to run the operation.

 A Boeing B-17 Flying Fortress bomber is hijacked to be used to transport platinum ingots after a train robbery.
-Harry and the gang overcome many obstacles and the robbery is a great success, at least until the bomber doors open unexpectedly and the loot falls out.
+Harry and the gang overcome many obstacles and the robbery is a great success, at least until the bomb bay doors open unexpectedly and the loot falls out.